Jesse271828/Jesse271828.github.io/_projects/2_project.md

 giscus_comments: true
 ---

-This project was completed through
+This project was completed through a selective program **<a href='https://wp.math.berkeley.edu/drp/program-overview/'> Berkeley Mathematics Directed Reading Program</a>**, where I was paired with **Gabriel Ramirez Raposo**, who was then a phd student under professor Vadim Gorin.